karinje/video-pipeline-python/run_pipeline/docs/PIPELINE_README.md

 - Parallel execution is used for concept generation, image generation, and video generation where possible
 - You can skip Steps 0-1 if you already have an evaluation JSON
 - You can skip individual steps (image generation, first frames, video clips) if outputs already exist
+- Visual effects library is automatically loaded from `s7_generate_scene_prompts/inputs/visual_effects.md` and integrated into scene prompts